Karanveer-logiciel/Phonegap-MMS-Plugin/readme.md

 MMS Plugin to support Android JobProgress App.
 Modified according to our needs.
-Not actively managed.

 Phonegap-MMS-Plugin